QijiaShao/QijiaShao.github.io/_pages/student.md

 ---

 ## About PI
-[**Qijia Shao**](https://qijiashao.github.io/) will join the [**Hong Kong University of Science and Technology**/**HKUST**](https://hkust.edu.hk) as a Tenure-Track Assistant Professor in the fall of 2024.
+[**Qijia Shao**](https://qijiashao.github.io/) will join the [**Hong Kong University of Science and Technology**/**HKUST**](https://hkust.edu.hk) as a Tenure-Track Assistant Professor in fall 2024.
 His research focuses on mobile computing, ubiquitous computing, and human-computer interaction.
 During his Ph.D., he has published several papers in top journals and conferences in his field (e.g., MobiSys, IMWUT/UbiComp, MobiCom, NSDI, CHI) and has received multiple awards including MobiSys Best Paper Award, MobiSys Best Demo Award, MobiCom Best Demo Award, Hotmobile Best Demo Award, UbiComp Best Teaser Award, and NSF Awesome Discoveries.
 He was also named among ACM MobiSys Rising Stars, NSF Rising Stars in Cyber-Physical Systems.
 During his Ph.D., he has worked at Philips Research, Snap Research, and Samsung Research, where several of his proposed algorithms are being deployed in real-world products.

 ## Research Area
 We are passionate about solving real-world challenges with societal impacts.
 Our recent research focuses on building practically deployable systems.
 Specifically, human data can be divided into physical signals (e.g., motion, force, velocity) and physiological signals (e.g., electrocardiogram/ECG, electromyogram/EMG, brainwaves/EEG, body impedance).
 Human states are primarily influenced by physiological signals and manifested through physical signals.
 By efficiently acquiring and interpreting these signals, we can thoroughly understand human states and use them to address practical issues in various fields (including but not limited to **healthcare, education, and interactive entertainment**), thereby improving the quality of human life.
 We will address issues in two main areas: